Oxford University Department of Engineering Science

 They have strong anti-corrosion properties and are based on solvent-free and low odour two-pack epoxy resin corrosion technology.

 The materials are designed for use on poorly prepared and even damp surfaces.

-Manual surface preparation was be used to remove loose rust, flaking paint and to provide a mechanical key for lining application.
+Manual surface preparation was used to remove loose rust, and flaking paint and to provide a mechanical key for lining application.

 After removing the loose debris and carrying out a thorough cleaning with an industrial vacuum.

 We applied a surface tolerant strong anti-corrosion zinc-based epoxy primer to an average thickness of 125 microns.